Guilded-NET/Guilded-NET.github.io/references/CommandAttribute.Name.md

 ### Remarks

-By default, lowercase name of the method will be used.
+By default, lowercase name of the method will be used. `Async` and `Command` will also be trimmed from the end if the name comes from the method.

 #### Property Value
 [System.String](https://docs.microsoft.com/en-us/dotnet/api/System.String 'System.String')